Atlanta Hawks: 1996–2001: Dikembe Mutombo era

-The Hawks had two 50+ win seasons in 1996–97 (56–26) and 1997–98 (50–32), with center Dikembe Mutombo winning defensive player of the year awards back to back.
-The Hawks defeated the Detroit Pistons in five games in the first round of the 1997 NBA playoffs, but lost in five games in the second round to the defending champs Chicago Bulls.
-Game 4, an 89–80 loss, would be the last game at The Omni.
+The Hawks had two 50-plus win seasons in 1996–97 (56–26) and 1997–98 (50–32); center Dikembe Mutombo won defensive player of the year back to back.
+In the first round of the 1997 NBA playoffs, the Hawks defeated the Detroit Pistons in five games, but lost in five games in the second round to the defending champs Chicago Bulls.
+Game 4, an 89–80 loss, was the last game at The Omni.
 In 1997–98, forward Alan Henderson won Most Improved Player award.
-However, the Hawks would lose in four games in the first round of the playoffs to the Charlotte Hornets.
-The Hawks would end up with a 31-win campaign in the lockout-shortened 1998–99 season.
-In the first round they defeated the Pistons in five games again, but they could not advance past the second round of the playoffs, as they were swept by the eighth-seeded New York Knicks.
+The Hawks lost in four games in the first round of the 1998 playoffs to the Charlotte Hornets.
+The Hawks ended with 31 wins in the lockout-shortened 1998–99 season.
+In the first round they defeated the Pistons in five games, but were swept in the second round by the eighth-seeded New York Knicks.

 In the 1999–2000 season, their first season at Philips Arena, the Hawks traded Steve Smith to Portland for Isaiah Rider and Jim Jackson, and sent Mookie Blaylock and a first-round draft pick to the Golden State Warriors for Bimbo Coles and a first-round draft pick.
-Smith and Blaylock had been two of the Hawks' most popular players during the 1990s, and Smith had recently been awarded the J. Walter Kennedy Citizenship Award for his charitable endeavors, as well as being selected in the 1998 NBA All-Star Game.
-By contrast, Rider had a history of behavioral problems both on and off the court.
-Rider's troubled conduct continued after his arrival in Atlanta.
-Rider missed the first day of training camp and was late for two games.
+Smith and Blaylock had been among the Hawks' most popular players during the 1990s; Smith had recently received the J. Walter Kennedy Citizenship Award for his charitable endeavors and been picked for in the 1998 NBA All-Star Game.
+By contrast, Rider had a history of behavioral problems both on and off the court; it continued in Atlanta.
+Rider missed the first day of training camp and was late for two other games.
 After reports that he smoked marijuana in an Orlando hotel room during a January road trip, the league demanded that he attend drug counseling, and fined him a total of $200,000 until he agreed to go.
 When he showed up late for a March game, the Hawks released him.
 The Smith/Rider trade sent the Hawks into a downward spiral.
 After only missing the playoffs four times since 1977, they fell to seventh place in the Central Division with a 28–54 record; they would not return to the playoffs for eight years.